-As proposed above, the social layer could play the role of a punishing/rewarding framework for encouraging the desirable behaviour of users at the lower layers.
-However, additional incentive issues arise for the behaviour of users at the social layer itself.
+As proposed above, the social layer could play the role of a punishing/ rewarding framework for encouraging the desirable behavior of users at the lower layers.
+However, additional incentive issues arise for the behavior of users at the social layer itself.
 To this end, all standard mechanisms discussed in the context of social software [18] apply.
 But, additionally, one should exploit the specific environment, especially for the design of the zero-level community, in order to further increase their effectiveness.
-For example, the ability of users to physically meet should be taken into account and possibly formalized in the software design (e.g. provide the means to set rendezvous points, account for the participants, reward users based on their participation, etc.).
-This ability should also be exploited to promote socializing, which is an important value generator in this context (e.g. socializing games exploiting the physical network topology such as random walks and visits in the neighbourhood).
+For example, the ability of users to physically meet should be taken into account and possibly formalized in the software design (e.g., provide the means to organize physical meetings, account for and reward the participation of users in these meetings, etc.).
+This ability should also be exploited to promote socializing, which is an important value generator in this context (e.g., socializing games exploiting the physical network topology such as random walks and visits in the neighborhood).